VasilGVasilev/softuni-React/softuniReact/06. ReactJS-Routing/NB.md

     Dont forget to add /* as a placeholder for every nested route back in initial router:
         <Route path="/starships/:starshipId/*" element={<Starship />} />

+    Also mind that:
+            <Link> attaches films/{i+1} to /starships/
+            if you write /films/{i+1} with '/' in front of films you will reset to http://localhost:3000/films/2 instead of http://localhost:3000/starships/2/films/2